scrool/xled/docs/protocol_details.rst

 Real time LED operating mode
 ----------------------------

-I haven't figured out format of the effect data send over UDP.
-It seems that it is processed in real time and depends of the quality of the network.

 1. Application calls HTTP API to switch mode to rt
 2. Then UDP packets are sent to a port 7777 of device. *Each packet represents single frame* that is immediately displayed.
+See bellow for format of the packets.
 3. After some time without any UDP packets device switches back to movie mode.

 Real time LED UDP packet format
 -------------------------------

-Before packages are sent to a device application needs to login and verify authentication token.
+Before packets are sent to a device application needs to login and verify authentication token.
 See above.

 Each UDP has header: